 Styles varying from polished, delicate flowers to bold, textured shapes, and light silver chain to leather cord...
 Christine and Anita may have differing aesthetics; however their approach is very much the same.
 The metal of choice, finding the perfect stone, and letting the tools lead guide both artists in their processes.

-While Christine occasionally starts a piece by sketching and formulating a plan, both find that materials are the best guides.
+While Christine occasionally starts a piece by sketching and formulating a plan, both find that collaboration with the material creates the form.

 Christine came to jewelry design in her early twenties after studying sculpture.
-While self taught she found working with fine metals “just clicked”.
-Her designs are simple and elegant, layering on imagery she collects on morning walks and living in Maine.
-Delicate silver flowers or bold stones circled by gold baubles, Christine's work is playful and elegant.
+While self-teaching, she found working with fine metals “just clicked.”
+Her designs are simple and elegant with layered imagery collected during morning walks while living in Maine.
+Delicate silver flowers or bold stones circled by gold baubles identify Christine's work as playful and elegant at once.
 Her confidence in exploration creates a beautiful, evolving body of work.

 At the center of their relationship as professionals is a bond grown stronger through mentorship.
-Christine has helped guide Anita’s growth as a metalsmith and in turn the two have formulated a wonderful friendship.
-Having another creative to bounce ideas off strengthens both of their work.
-The limits are lessened and permission to play and explore is granted.
+Christine has helped guide Anita’s growth as a metalsmith, and in turn, the two have formulated a wonderful friendship.
+Having another creative to bounce ideas off strengthens both their bodies of work.
+The limits are lessened, and permission to play and explore is granted.
 In developing their independent styles while leading the cheering section for the other, they are truly stronger together.